-Leo Bloom: There!
-See what I'm getting at?
-You could've raise a million bucks, put on a $60 thousand flop, and kept the rest.
+Leo Bloom: You see?
+You see what I'm trying to tell you?
+You could've raise a million dollars, put on your $60 thousand flop, and kept the rest.

-Max Bialystock: Suppose the play was a hit, instead of a flop?
+Max Bialystock: But what if the play was a hit?

-Max Bialystock: Yeah...
+Max Bialystock: Uh-huh.
+Uh-huh.
+Uh-huh.
 A-ha!
-So, in order for this scheme to work, we gotta find a sure-fire flop!
+So, in order for this scheme to work, we'd have to find a sure-fire flop!

 Leo Bloom: I meant no scheme.
-I merely proposed an academic accounting theory; it was just a thought.
+I merely posed a little academic accounting theory; it was just a thought.

-Max Bialystock: [another priceless expression] Bloom, *worlds are turned on such thoughts*.
+Max Bialystock: Bloom, worlds are turned on such thoughts!